 According to the National Association of Professional Employer Organizations (NAPEO), a professional employer organization (PEO) provides comprehensive HR solutions for small and mid-size businesses (SMBs).
 Payroll, benefits, HR, tax administration, and regulatory compliance assistance are some of the many services PEOs provide to growing businesses across the country.

 What is a PEO Broker?

-Simply put, a PEO broker is a company that specializes in understanding the differences between the various types of PEOs, as well as the needs of the SMB clients they serve.
-They represent a variety of PEOs, and collect a finder’s fee when they match the right PEO with one of their clients.
+Simply put, a PEO broker is a company that specializes in understanding the differences between the various types of PEOs and the needs of the SMB clients they serve.
+They represent a variety of PEOs and collect a finder’s fee when they match the right PEO with one of their clients.

 Why are PEO Brokers Needed?

 With more than 900 PEOs in the U.S. alone, the task of finding a PEO that meets the specific needs of a company has the right experience, and can provide services at the right price can be overwhelming, not to mention time-consuming.

 Finding the right PEO is a complex process, and comparing the offerings of PEOs that make your shortlist requires the right comparison tools.
 In addition, you need to have a thorough understanding of the pros and cons of each potential PEO.

 This is where a PEO broker will simplify the process and enable you to get back to doing what you do best – growing the business.
 Let’s take a closer look at the benefits the right PEO can provide to you, your employees, and your bottom line.

 Get the Right PEO the First Time & Start Reaping the Benefits Faster

 Because a PEO broker has a vested interest in a positive outcome, they are dedicated to pairing SMBs, like yours, with a PEO that’s a good fit on services, value, and price.
 With the help of a PEO broker, you increase your chances of hiring the right PEO the first time, putting you on the fast track to offer better benefits, work smarter and grow your business faster.